Made to order from 1 to 10,000 pieces on demand

 Types of Punching and Their Capabilities

-Laser Punching: Some machines integrate punching with laser cutting for enhanced versatility and precision.
+Laser Punching: Combines punching with laser cutting for precision and versatility.

 General Tolerances

-High Precision Tolerances: ±0.05 mm or even tighter can be achieved with advanced punching equipment and well-maintained tooling.
+High Precision Tolerances: Up to ±0.05 mm with advanced equipment and tooling.

 Bending